Witness protection: Witness protection by country

+Australia

+The Australian Federal Police administers the National Witness Protection Program under The National Witness Protection Act 1994, which delivers protection and assistance to witnesses and others identified as being at risk.
+Not all witnesses are eligible for the Witness Protection Program.
+The decision to admit a witness into the program is made on a case-by-case basis and involves a rigorous assessment process.

 Canada

 Canada's Witness Protection Program Act received royal assent on June 20, 1996.
 The program is run by the Royal Canadian Mounted Police (RCMP), with support by all levels of government and police forces.
+The program takes into account the unique circumstances of each case and tailors its approach to meet the specific needs of the witness and their situation.
+Similar to other countries, the WPP provides participants with new identities, including new name and documents.
+It also offers relocation assistance to ensure their safety.

 Hong Kong

 Several departments of the Security Bureau of Hong Kong have specialized units to provide protection for witnesses and their families who face threats to their life.
 Notable units include the Witness Protection Unit (WPU) of the Hong Kong Police Force, the Witness Protection and Firearms Section (R4) of the ICAC, and the WPU of the Hong Kong Customs.

 The members of these units undergo training in protection, firearms, self-defence, physical and tactical training.
 They are mostly trained in the use of, and issued, the Glock 19 compact handgun as sidearm.
 The standard Glock 17 or the long arms such as the Heckler & Koch MP5 sub-machine gun or the Remington Model 870 shotgun may be issued if the witness faces bigger threats.
 A new identity could be given to a witness, and the government may relocate them far from Hong Kong if the witness is still being threatened after the end of the trial.